microsoft/sqlworkshops-sql2022workshop/sql2022workshop/06_TSQL/readme.md

-# SQL Server 2022 T-SQL demos
+# Exercises for T-SQL language enhancements in SQL Server 2022

-These are demos to be showcase new T-SQL language enhancements in SQL Server 2022
+These are exercises for T-SQL language enhancements in SQL Server 2022

-**bit**
+**1. JSON enhancements**

-Demo for bit manipulation functions
+Exercises for new JSON functions.
+Follow the steps in the **json** folder.

-**json**
+**2. Core T-SQL enhancements**

-Demo new JSON functions
+Exercises for core T-SQL enhancements across T-SQL.
+Follow the steps in the **surfacearea** folder.

-**surfacearea**
+**3. New Time Series T-SQL functions**

-Demo for new surface area enhancements across T-SQL
+Exercises for time series T-SQL functions.
+Follow the steps in the **timeseries** folder.

-**timeseries**
+**4. New bit manipulation T-SQL functions.**

-Demo for new time series functions
+Exercises for new bit manipulation T-SQL functions.
+Follow the steps in the **bit** folder.